 Gold Rush Counties

 During the late 1800s, gold was discovered in all counties of Washington State.
 Most of what was found was placer gold, but lode gold was discovered by a number of lucky panners.
-The following counties were particularly productive and are still popular today with recreational prospectors.
+The mape below shows counties that were particularly productive and are still popular today with recreational prospectors.

 Kittitas County is the heart of gold panning in Washington State.
 It was here, at Swauk Creek, that gold was first discovered back in 1873.
 Gold mining camps were established all over Kittitas County after the first find.
 Among these mining camps was the unincorporated community of Liberty, which went on to become one of the most productive sites in the area.